Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 And it's like, okay, what actual reductions in violence has your actions over the past couple of decades caused?

-And if the answer is nothing measurable, well I mean, I have I'm an empiricist.
+And if the answer is nothing measurable, well, I mean, I have, I'm an empiricist.

-I don't I care about what actually changes in the world and not what people talk about.
+I don't, I care about what actually changes in the world and not what people talk about.

-I've lost my own breakfast.
+I got lost in my own brain.

 Like these paths actually work.

-I think this helps spread the ideas.
+I think this helped spread the ideas.

-And the one thing, the thousand yard stare, it's funny, because I think it goes back to even um just why people have a problem seeing a world without the state in the sense that it's again, this is mind reading, so I can go off the dangerous territory.
+And the one thing, the thousand yard stare, it's funny, because I think it goes back to even just why people have a problem seeing a world without the state in the sense that it's, again, this is mind reading.

-But I imagine for a lot of people that would have any sort of resistance to the idea of peaceful parenting, it's because there's probably an uncomfortable truth that there may have been somebody who they do even be potentially love that wasn't abuser in their life, and it's not a conversation that they want to have.
+But I imagine for a lot of people that would have any sort of resistance to the idea of peaceful parenting, it's because there's probably an uncomfortable truth that there may have been somebody who they do even potentially love that was an abuser in their life.

-Well, I think that's true, because of course, if you're advocating for less foreign aid, uh you're not in a position, no libertarian is in a position where they can affect that change.
+Well, I think that's true, because of course, if you're advocating for less foreign aid, you're not in a position.

 But if you are constantly shouting your barbarically brave phrases to the wind when no one can hear you and you can't change anything, it's kind of tough to look at you as heroic.